 But can you travel with CBD gummies?
 Yes, of course!

 Nevertheless, this is only true if you adhere to the TSA's storage requirements and quantity restrictions.
-When it comes to CBD gummies and night gummies, the less than 0.3% THC regulation applies on a dry weight basis, therefore they are permitted in both carry-on and checked luggage.
+When it comes to CBD gummies,night gummies, and sex gummies the less than 0.3% THC regulation applies on a dry weight basis, therefore they are permitted in both carry-on and checked luggage.
 (Just to be safe, don't forget to bring the test results that confirm it!)
 In terms of appropriate storage, our CBD Oils come in 1oz bottles and our CBD Cream comes in a 1.7oz jar, thus they both adhere to the 3.4oz regulation - more on this below!

 The answer to whether you are permitted to travel with CBD may be a little more difficult than you'd anticipate, but we're here to break it down for you and let you know what is presently permitted and in conformity with state and TSA requirements.